 September 8th through the 14th is National Direct Support Professionals Appreciation Week, and it is with pride that AHRC New York City celebrates those who support children and adults with intellectual and developmental disabilities in living dignified lives and in contributing to their communities.
 This year’s resolution marks the sixth consecutive year of recognition by the U.S. Senate for this essential workforce.

-Employed by hundreds of not-for-profit organizations across the five boroughs, DSPs are the backbone of organizations in our field, and their dedication and commitment to the people who they support goes beyond any commitment to a job.
+Employed by hundreds of not-for-profit organizations across the five boroughs, DSPs are the backbone of organizations in our field, and their dedication and commitment to the people they support goes beyond any commitment to a job.
 They are committed to making sure that people with disabilities lead rich lives.

 Direct Support Professionals support a person’s most intimate daily needs, such as preparing meals, helping with medications, bathing, dressing, and transportation.
 They also provide families of people with disabilities with time to go on errands, or to spend an evening away from home, with the knowledge that their family member’s care is in the right hands.
 Working in homes, the workplace, and day recreation, socialization programs, DSPs are there every step of the way, to promote meaningful community inclusion.